MGessinger/Cascade/doc/source/cascade.rst

 Functions
 ------------------

-.. function:: ulong find_power_series (acb_ode_t ODE, acb_t in, slong bits)
+.. function:: ulong find_power_series (acb_ode_t ODE, acb_t z, arb_t rad, slong bits)

-    Finds a solution to *ODE*, by recursively computing the coefficients of the power series expansion.
-The iteration stops when the summands, given by *a_k\*in^k*, are small enough.
-This function does not perform any tests for convergence beforehnd, but it aborts if too many coefficients are computed.
+    Finds a solution to *ODE*, by recursively computing the coefficients of the power series expansion. *z* stores the distance from the origin within which a precision of *bits* should be achieved. *rad* contains a lower bound for the radius of convergence.
+This could (and in general should) be obtained by calling :func:`radiusOfConvergence`.

 .. function:: void analytic_continuation (acb_t res, acb_ode_t ODE, acb_srcptr path, slong len, slong prec, int output_series)

     Perform analytic continuation along *path*, which stores the *len* cornes of a piecewise linear path in the complex plane.
 This is implemented by computing a power series expansion at each corner and then transforming the origin.
 The data stored inside *ODE* remains unchanged.
+If *output_series* is set, then *res* is assumed to point to an array and the first *order(ODE)* coefficients of the power series are copied to *res*.

 .. function:: void find_monodromy_matrix (acb_mat_t monodromy, acb_ode_t ODE, acb_t z0, slong bits)